Social Justice Ministries Information

 Food Pantry Collections

 St. Stephen, Martyr provides food to families needing temporary assistance.
-Collections are given to Prince of Peace Food Pantry and the Great Bridge Food Closet, an interdenominational service of local churches.
-Volunteer drivers are needed to make deliveries to each of these organizations.
+Collections are given to Prince of Peace Food Pantry and Southeastern Food Bank.
+Volunteer sorters and drivers are needed to make deliveries to this Parish.

 St. Stephen, Martyr parish, a member of Maison Fortuné Orphanage Foundation, supports the construction and operation of the orphanage in Hinche, Haiti.
 Volunteers coordinate with parish Foundation board members to provide orphanage information to the parish, assist in fundraising events and coordinate visits to the orphanage.

 Point of contact: E-mail: Julie Thomas.
 Phone: 757-403-9383

 Parish Health Ministry

 This ministry is made up of adult parishioners who have a professional health focus and/or credentials.
 Current volunteers coordinate and staff the three annual parish blood drives.
 New volunteers are needed to continue other programs such as conduct blood pressure screenings and sponsor periodic outreach projects.
 New ideas are welcomed.

 Parish Health Ministry – Blood Drives – Point of contact: E-mail: Sharon VanZandt.